 Under Lennon's management, Hibernian put in a string of consistent and hardy performances in the Ladbrokes Championship, taking maximum points at hard grounds to visit, such as the Falkirk Stadium, and picking up other vital wins on the road.

-On Saturday 15th April 2017, promotion to the Ladbrokes Premiership was confirmed at Easter Road.
+On Saturday 15th April 2017, promotion to the Ladbrokes Premiership was confirmed at Easter Road, ending a three year period in the Championship.
 A comprehensive 3-0 win over Queen of the South wrapped up the Ladbrokes Championship title.
 Hibernian eventually finished the season eleven points clear in the table, as preparations for a return to the top flight got underway.

 Lennon also booked Hibernian a trip to Hampden Park with a place in the Scottish Cup Semi Final against Aberdeen.
 Despite a strong performance from the Leith side, Aberdeen edged the tie 2-1.